dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/feature-spec.md

 ## To Turn In:

-Overall this document does not need to be super extensive, it should cover the features and be a compelling story about your product, but it doesn’t need to be a million pages.

 * GitHub repository URL to wiki page you created that includes:
   * Feature Spec as wiki page in your GitHub repo:
     * A list of features, for example: